-Hirsutism, which occurs only in women, causes excess hair to grow in a male pattern and differs from hypertrichosis, which occurs in men and women and causes excess hair to grow anywhere on the body.
+Hirsutism, which occurs only in women, causes excess body hair to grow in a male pattern and differs from hypertrichosis, which occurs in men and women and causes excess hair to grow anywhere on the body.

-If women also develop male characteristics (such as a deepened voice, increased muscle mass, scalp hair loss, or irregular or absent menstrual periods), they may have a disorder that requires prompt evaluation by a doctor.
+If women also develop male characteristics (such as a deepened voice, increased muscle mass, scalp hair loss, or irregular or absent menstrual periods), they may have a hormone disorder that requires prompt evaluation by a doctor.

 If excess body hair appears suddenly and grows rapidly, the cause may be cancer.